KarenEfereyan/karenefereyan/README.md

 - 😄 My Pronouns: She/Her/EfereyanK

 - 🔭 I’m currently working on [**Keeper**](https://github.com/KarenEfereyan/keeper) ( A minimalist version of google keep.
 Working to make it as close as possible!
 Hahaha ).

-- 💻 My favorite git command,  `git commit -s -m "Signed off DCO"` I got so used to signing off commits during my work in open source that I now do it for all my personal projects too
+- 💻 My favorite git command,  `git commit -s -m "Signed off DCO"` I got so used to signing off commits during my work in open source that I now do it for all my personal projects too.

-- 💬 Ask me about: Open Source and React
+- 💬 Ask me about: Open Source and React.

--  How to reach me: [@EfereyanK](https://twitter.com/EfereyanK)
+-  How to reach me: [Visit my portfolio](https://karenefe.netlify.app)

 - ⚡ Fun fact: I know how to cook.
 If we ever meet, don't ask me to buy you a cup of coffee.
-Ask me for a steaming plate of my signature 7-spirited Nigerian pottage.
+Ask me for a steaming plate of my signature 7-spirited Nigerian porridge.
 Your life will never remain the same.
 I promise.

 <details>
 <summary>
-  More stuff about me
+  Wanna know more?
 </summary>

 <br >